 "A lot of people have asked us why we were called the New Seekers ...
 When the original Seekers broke up there was a gap in the market for that type of music and Keith Potger, the founder member, decided that he wanted to keep performing.
 So he decided to get a backing group ...
 When he'd had his fill of performing he decided that he'd use his backing group, and sort of 'use' them to exploit them.
 And this is the result."

 (Live at Chuck's Cellar)

-Keith produced the New Seekers' first album and co-wrote three songs for two of their subsequent albums - Alright My Love and Evenings Make Me Blue (both of which appeared on their second album Keith Potger & the New Seekers) and Sing Hallelujah (which appeared on the New Seekers' Farewell Album and was also released as their last single for Polydor in 1974).
+Keith produced the New Seekers' first album and co-wrote three songs for two of their subsequent albums - All Right My Love and Evenings Make Me Blue (both of which appeared on their second album Keith Potger & The New Seekers) and Sing Hallelujah (which appeared on the New Seekers' Farewell Album and was also released as their last single for Polydor in 1974).